evince05/CodersBlock/README.md

 2) Inside the folder, open the target folder.
 3) If you are downloading EthanWeapons, download the ethan-weapons-0.0.1 jar file.
 4) If you are downloading TribesPlugin, download the super-powers-0.0.1 jar file.
+5) Open File Explorer, then go to your Downloads folder.
+6) Copy the downloaded jar file (Ctrl-C or Cmd-C).
+7) Open your Minecraft Server folder, then go to the plugins folder.
+8) Paste the file (Ctrl-V or Cmd-V).
+9) Start your server.